skrey/yellow-extensions/source/command/README.md

 The following settings can be configured in file `system/extensions/yellow-system.ini`:

-`CoreStaticUrl` = URL of the static website
+`CoreStaticUrl` = URL of the website, when used as a static site generator
-`CommandStaticBuildDirectory` = directory for generated files
+`CommandStaticBuildDirectory` = directory for statically generated files
 `CommandStaticDefaultFile` = default file for static website
 `CommandStaticErrorFile` = error file for static website